Walk...

 God is a judge.
 He will call every person, every deed and every word into accountability, and He will grant reward or lack thereof based upon the facts.

 Here in this verse of Hebrews 12:22-24, God is shown as Judge.
-However if that is all that He is we have much to fear.
+However, if that is all that He is we have much to fear.
 The Word shows us that God the Judge is also Jesus the Mediator.
 He is the only One who can come between a righteous and holy God and lost sinful men.
 Notice also in this passage of Hebrews that there is a revelation of the blood of Jesus being both the means and the price by which reconciliation has been achieved.

-“The Lord is not slow concerning His promise, as some count slowness, but is long-suffering toward us, not willing that any of us should perish, but that all of us should come to repentance” (2 Peter 3:9).
+“The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Peter 3:9).

 Judgment has been transferred from the Father to the Son.